 Contactless communication is not just about hygiene and safety around Covid-19, it’s also a new human behaviour as guests expect to get information in advance of their stay.
 Using guest messaging hotels can be in contact with their guest and support them with their booking from their initial website visit right until the moment they depart.

-More Tips to Grow Your BusinessRevfine.com is a knowledge platform for the hotel, hospitality & travel industry.
-Professionals use our insights, strategies and actionable tips to get inspired, to optimise revenue, innovate processes and improve customer experience.
-You can find all hotel & hospitality tips in the categories Revenue Management, Marketing & Distribution, Technology and Software.
+More Tips to Grow Your BusinessRevfine.com is a knowledge platform for the hospitality & travel industry.
+Professionals use our insights, strategies and actionable tips to get inspired, optimise revenue, innovate processes and improve customer experience.
+You can find all hotel & hospitality tips in the categories Revenue Management, Marketing & Distribution, Hotel Operations, Staffing & Career, Technology and Software.

 (1) Visa, The contactless revolution ten years on two-thirds of Brits now tap to pay

 (2) Finextra.com, Pandemic accelerates contactless payment adoption in the Nordics

 (3) Fingerprints.com, Fingerprints gears up for next generation of biometric payment cards

 (4) Nfcw.com, Visa reports on impact of Covid-19 on contactless payment adoption

 (5) Verditc, Covid-19 pandemic accelerated contactless payments adoption globally